 Where is the backup data stored?

 The backups are encrypted and stored off-campus at Code42’s cloud data centers.

 Faculty and staff can install Code42 on up to four College-owned desktops and/or laptops.

 Does it work on my laptop when I am not on campus?

 Yes, Code42 will back up off campus as long as your computer has an internet connection.
 You no longer need to be connected to the VPN to back up.

 What if I want to use Time Machine (for macOS) instead?

-LTS recommends using Code42 for the best support.
-If there is some reason you believe Time Machine or another solution is better for your needs, the Help Desk is happy to assist you with questions you might have.
-Please Note: Code42 should not be used in addition to Time Machine and many other backup solutions as it may greatly reduce the speed and completion of your backups.
+LTS recommends using our supported software Code42.
+If Time Machine or another solution is better for your needs, the Help Desk is happy to answer questions, and you can also contact Apple for technical support.
+Please Note: Code42 should not be used in addition to Time Machine and other backup solutions as it may greatly reduce the speed and completion of your backups.

 If you have any questions, please contact the Help Desk at x3333 or email@example.com.